corsairmarks/combined_compatibility/mod/README.md

 # Overview

 This mod is a compatibility patch between my two major compilation mods [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) and [Silfae's Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2596417938).
-Both of them make changes to the same Pop jobs files, and thus need a patch so that all the changes are applied concurrently.
+Both of them make changes to the same Pop jobs files, and thus need a patch so that their changes are applied concurrently.

+As of Stellaris version 3.3 "Libra," this mod has drastically shrunk in size.
+The only remaining conflicts are 4 miner-related jobs.

 # Changes